greenplum-db/pxf/pxf/pxf-jdbc/README.md

 FORMAT 'CUSTOM' (FORMATTER='pxfwritable_import');
 ```

 The PXF JDBC plugin will generate two fragments  for a query `SELECT * FROM sales`.
-Then HAWQ will assign each of them to a separate PXF segment.
+Then GPDB will assign each of them to a separate PXF segment.
 Each segment will perform the SELECT query, and the first one will get tuples with `cdate` values for year `2008`, while the second will get tuples for year `2009`.
-Then each PXF segment will send its results back to HAWQ, where they will be "concatenated" and returned.
+Then each PXF segment will send its results back to GPDB, where they will be "concatenated" and returned.

 ## Examples